yoavg/nlp2024-2025/ass3/README.md

 ```
 top scoring ids using bm25
 top scoring ids using avg of static word vecs
-top scoring ids using avg of roberta-base
+top scoring ids using avg of bert-base-uncased
 top scoring ids using pre-trained multi-qa-MiniLM-L6-dot-v1
 ```